 In this simulation model (Model 3), we only consider the critical components (engine, propeller, avionics computer) for a squadron of 10 UAV systems with 40 air vehicles (see Appendix A).
 When one of these critical components fails, the faulty component is removed from the air vehicle, and an RFI (ready-for-issue) spare is installed.
 The faulty component is sent to the repair shop to be fixed.
 After repair, it becomes an RFI spare.
-When a critical component fails, and an RFI spare is not available, the air vehicle will be grounded (and will become not mission capable, or NMC) until an RFI component is available.
+When a critical component fails, and an RFI spare is not available, the air vehicle will be grounded (and will become not-mission capable, or NMC) until an RFI component is available.
 A failure of non-critical components may degrade readiness, but the system is assumed to be operable (that is, mission capable or MC).

-The input parameters-such as MTBF and number of spares for each component, repair times (in hours), transportation delay (one way, in days)-are read from the spreadsheet (see
+The input parameters-such as MTBF and number of spares for each component, repair times (in hours), transportation delay (one way, in days)-are read from the spreadsheet (see Figure 3).

-Figure 3).
 When a component fails in Scenario 1, it requires 9 days (4.5 days one way) of transportation delay with 10 hours of repair work; this work follows a triangular distribution with a mode of 10 hours, an upper limit of 50% above the mode (i.e., 15 hours) and a lower limit of 50% below the mode (i.e., 5 hours).
 The waiting time at the repair shop, if any, is estimated inside the simulation.
-The repair turnaround (TAT) time of 10 hours in Figure 1 for Model 2 approximates the repair TAT of Scenario 1.
+The repair time of 10 hours and the transportation delays of 9 days (4.5 day each way) in Figure 1 f approximate the total repair TAT of ten days in Scenario 1.